 Whilst you’re working on one task, it’s important not to get distracted by anything else that could take your attention away.
 A study by University of California Irvine found that it takes an average of 23 minutes and 15 seconds to get back to what you were doing after being distracted.

 In between timers, take a 5 or 10-minute break depending on how long your Pomodoro was.
 Make yourself a fresh cup of tea, stretch your legs or check your emails before starting another Pomodoro!

 Tips for staying organised

 Once you become better at managing your time, it will have a domino effect on your wider organisational skills.
 You’ll be able to plan out when you’ll be able to complete tasks and prioritise which tasks you should complete in your morning pomodoros, and which can wait until the afternoon.

 Planners or diaries that have columns for to-do lists and ones for laying out your schedule allow you to track what you need to do for that next big project.

-Struggling with excessive energy in work can be a real problem.
+Struggling with excessive energy at work can be a real problem.
 We have easy to implement solutions to help you be more productive and reach your ultimate potential in your career.
 Zen Buddy’s easy-to-follow guides on time management and organisation will help you release your unspent energy, and bring your laser-sharp focus into play.